Invarion/invarion-docs/docs/rapidpath/the-tools-palette/the-marker-tools/the-work-area-and-safety-zone-tools.md

 The other important feature of a work site is the indication of a safety or buffer zone between the end of the transitional or taper area and the commencement of the works.
 It's a good habit to include a safety zone on your plans because it will remind your site staff that they should leave sufficient room should a wayward vehicle run into the site.

-## Creating a Work Area and Safety Zone on a plan
+## Creating a Work Area and Safety Zone on a Plan

 Both tools are simple polygons that are drawn on the plan.
 Aside from the way they look they both behave identically.